 In 1912, a small figure-of-eight roller-coaster was erected.

-There was a concrete roller-skating rink.
+There was a concrete roller-skating rink at the Zoo.

-The zoo closed in 1916 when the war reduced the number of visitors and made it difficult to obtain food for the animals.
+The Zoo closed in 1916 when the war reduced the number of visitors and made it difficult to obtain food for the animals.
 The amusements closed the following year

-See Captain Spencer
+See Fred William Hinds and Captain Spencer